wasmerio/ate/README.md

 0.4.0 - Remaining things to do...
         + Test why the performance is poor when writing remotely and tweak it
         + Implement logic that will resend partially sent local logs upon restart
-        + Create a faster method of signing messages which is slightly less secure but much better performant
         + AteAuth requires account access rights that also get added to the token
         + Connect up the 'chmod' commands to real commands in AteAuth 0.4.1   + Create the ability to create a public file system